-To start out, you just need to create an account, purchase a managed subscription, and we'll kick things off.
+To start out, you just need to submit your interest, register and go through our payment flow and we'll kick things off.

 We'll ask you for the core domain you want to use as well as primary server location, which we can guide you through.

 We will also need you to change your core domain's namesevers to ours, so that we can manage the domain's DNS.
-You won't need to do so for domains you are later pointing to the tracker though (CNAME'd domains).
+You will also ideally do this for all alias domains you want to use as well (CNAMEs) as this lets us provide free SSL.

 How do I get billed?